I've been placed! What are my next steps?

 It is important to select the sections with a "J" indicator as this refers to Juneau courses.
 Sections with a "S" or a "K" refer to southeast campuses in Sitka and Ketchikan which are not accessible.
 Also, a Juneau course with a JD section refers to a distance or e-learning course which is not recommended for exchange students.

-An official transcript will be requested along with your social security number to complete the registration process.
+An official transcript will be requested to complete the registration process.

-Note: For those who are interested in the Outdoor Leadership and Studies (ODS) certificate program, please note that you must be accepted to the UAS ODS program and go through the UAS admission process.
+Note: For those who are interested in the Outdoor Leadership and Studies (ODS) certificate program, please note that you must be accepted to the UAS ODS program (applications due in July) and go through the UAS admission process.

 Once you have selected your course load for the semester and double checked for day and time conflicts, scan your course registration form and email your requests to email@example.com.